-Micro Focus strives to meet WCAG Level AAA in all of its products as much as possible, and at a minimum, meets WCAG Level AA.
+All Micro Focus products should strive to meet WCAG Level AAA, and Level AA as a minimum.
 These are the W3C guidelines that apply to contrast ratios:

 - Deuteranomaly is the most common type of red-green color blindness.
 It makes the green look more red.
 This type is mild and does not usually get in the way of normal activities.

 - Protanomaly makes red look more green and less bright.
-This type is mild and usually doesn’t get in the way of normal activities.
+This type is also mild and does not get in the way of regular activities.

-- Protanopia and deuteranopia both make you unable to tell the difference between red and green at all.
+- Protanopia and deuteranopia both make it unable to tell the difference between red and green at all.

 - Tritanomaly makes it hard to tell the difference between blue and green, and between yellow and red.

-- Tritanopia makes you unable to tell the difference between blue and green, purple and red, and yellow and pink.
-It also makes colors look less bright.
+- Tritanopia makes it unable to tell the difference between blue and green, purple and red, and yellow and pink.
+It also makes colors look less bright

 As you can see from the examples above, when choosing colors in your product’s interface, it’s very important to not only choose colors that give a lot of contrast for those users with vision impairments but to also pair colors that are different enough to be distinguishable from one another so that a user who is color blind can differentiate between them.
 A guide that commonly works is to choose complementary colors (colors opposite on the color wheel) as these colors are typically different enough for someone that’s color blind to recognize that they are different colors.